 The principal duties of the Special Committee are to consider and evaluate certain strategic initiatives relevant to the Corporation and from time to time, to make recommendations to the Board concerning such strategic initiatives.
-The current members of the Special Committee are Dahra Granovsky and Edward Kernaghan.
-The Special Committee suspended its work upon the Corporation receiving the refusal from the French authorities regarding the Flowserve transaction on October 5, 2023.
+The current members of the Special Committee are Daniel Desjardins (Chair), Suzanne Blanchet and Edward Kernaghan.
+The Special Committee was created by the Board of Directors on August 14, 2024 to assist the Board of Directors and make recommendations with respect to various strategic alternatives available to the Company.